WalletScrutiny/WalletScrutinyCom/_android/com.devere.dcx.md

 redirect_from:

 ---

+## Updated Review 2023-02-28

+Successfully passed KYC for devere.
+There were no noticeable changes in functionalities.

+The possibly custodial wallet still has no receiving capability.

+The way it works is this:

+- Fund the fiat account 'wallet' using bank
+- Buy bitcoin from the platform using fiat wallet.
+- No bitcoin addresses are generated on the app.
+- The 'Sending' option (bitcoin) requires that the "bitcoin wallet" is funded.
+- If the "bitcoin wallet" is not funded, it will not show the form/interface for sending the bitcoin

+My suspicion's are:

+- The app custodies a wallet with more control to limit functions
+- This reflects the fact that the wallet does not have a receive function
+- It can only send with the approval of the platform
+- Support is not responsive

+I would conclude that the verdict remains the same.

+## Previous Review 2022-12-06

 > Use the deVere Crypto wallet to easily and securely buy, sell transfer and exchange Crypto-Currencies….
 Effectively managing your digital money!
 >